piqnt/svgexport/README.md

 svgexport.render(datafile, callback);
 ```
-See command line usage for datafile content, it can be an object/array or a JSON file path with similar content.
+`datafile` can be an object/array or a JSON file path, see command line usage for its format.

 *Keywords: svg, export, rasterize, converter, png, jpeg, jpg, pdf, cli, command-line, inkscape, illustrator, coreldraw*